Logo

 Oommen Chandy was in charge of the Finance Portfolio and resigned from the cabinet on 22 June 1994 as a protest against Karunakaran's denial of a Rajya Sabha ticket to a factional leader.

-On 30 August 2004, Oommen Chandy was elected the Congress Legislature Party leader at the end of a meeting by AICC observers and clearance by the Congress president, Sonia Gandhi.
+On 30 August 2004, Oommen Chandy was elected as the Congress Legislature Party leader at the end of a meeting by AICC observers and clearance by the Congress president, Sonia Gandhi.

-Oommen Chandy resigned as Chief Minister on 12 May 2006 following the defeat of his party in 2006 Assembly Elections.
+Oommen Chandy resigned as chief minister on 12 May 2006 following the defeat of his party in 2006 Assembly Elections.

 Oommen Chandy was the leader of opposition in the twelfth Kerala Legislative Assembly.